 What type of credit cards do you accept?We accept Visa, MasterCard, Discover, and American Express.

-Can I pay with something other than a credit card?Yes, you can pay with cash, check, or voucher (third party), but you need to visit our location to register and pay.
-We are open Monday-Friday 8am-5pm.
+Can I pay with something other than a credit card?Yes, you can pay with cash, check, or voucher (third party), but you need to visit our campus locations to register and pay.

 How do I register if my company/or other third party wants to pay for my class?Registrations are conducted differently for third-party payments.
 Please contact Continuing Education at 970-378-3597 to be advised on how to handle your third-party payment and registration.